What is Cannabis?

 What are the public health concerns surrounding Delta-8 THC and other synthetic cannabinoids?

 Delta-8 THC has psychoactive and intoxicating effects.
-According to the U.S. Food and Drug Administration (FDA), adverse reactions to the consumption of delta-8 THC include vomiting, hallucinations, trouble standing, and loss of consciousness.
+According to the U.S. Food and Drug Administration (FDA), adverse reactions to the consumption of delta-8 THC or other synthetics include vomiting, hallucinations, trouble standing, and loss of consciousness, and even death.

-Delta-8 THC products have not been evaluated or approved by the FDA.
+Delta-8 THC products and other synthetic cannabinoids have not been evaluated or approved by the FDA.
 According to the Centers for Disease Control and Prevention (CDC), reports of overconsumption and intoxication have become more prevalent nationwide due to insufficient labeling, misleading marketing, and increased accessibility without regulation.

 For more information, visit: